Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 ### 5.4 Health and Safety

+1. How the team will manage computer-related risks?
+   - As stated above, the team will endevour to take precautionary steps to avoid injuries caused by computer-use risks
+     - This includes occasional breaks (stepping away from the screen) and stop working if something started hurting
+   - For other risks, like cable management, the team will strive to reduce these risks by:
+     - tidying cables so they can't be tripped over or ripped out of sockets
+     -

 Eye strain, carpal tunnel, electrocution

 Document here project requirements for Health and Safety.
 All teams must state in this section: